Call for Papers

 ii.
 You cannot participate in a pre-arranged panel and deliver an individual paper.

-We gratefully acknowledge the support of the Shahnama Centre for Persian Studies, St John’s College Cambridge, the British Institute of Persian Studies, Iran Heritage Foundation, Soudavar Memorial Foundation, Ancient India and Iran Trust, Pembroke College Cambridge, Brill Publishers, I.B.
-Tauris Publishers, and the German Oriental Studies Trust.
+We gratefully acknowledge the support of the Shahnama Centre for Persian Studies; Faculty of Asian and Middle Eastern Studies; St John’s College, Cambridge; Trinity College, Cambridge; British Institute of Persian Studies; Iran Heritage Foundation; Soudavar Memorial Foundation; Ancient India and Iran Trust; Pembroke College, Cambridge; Brill Publishers; I.B.
+Tauris Publishers; Edinburgh University Press; and the German Oriental Studies Trust.